-Bitcoin makes news headlines on a regular basis primarily because people are investing in it, not because they’re using it.
+Bitcoin makes news headlines regularly primarily because people are investing in it, not because they’re using it.
 But use it they probably will in the future, as cryptocurrencies like Bitcoin become commonplace.
-And that developing technology will drive a demand for people with blockchain skills and knowledge.
+And that developing technology will drive demand for people with blockchain skills and knowledge.

 Bitcoin is defined as "a type of digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank."
 It is essentially digital money as opposed to physical money like a dollar bill.
 It is not the only type of digital currency (also known as cryptocurrency), but it is the best known.
 You can acquire Bitcoins either by buying them with actual money or by mining them, which is a complicated process.
 To use Bitcoins for a transaction, you need a Bitcoin wallet.

 Bitcoin also differs from physical currency because it is not regulated or run by one entity.
 Instead, a global network of computers keeps track of Bitcoin transactions.
 Bitcoins differ from physical money in one other very important way: Bitcoins and other digital currencies could not exist if we didn’t have the technology to enable them and keep them safe.
 And that technology is blockchain.
 Bitcoin was invented to get rid of the third party, and the blockchain technology is what provides the oversight instead.
 A blockchain is a digitized, decentralized, public ledger of Bitcoin transactions.
 The technology verifies transactions and creates a “chain” of blocks of data, including a timestamp that is linked to other blocks so one block can’t be changed.

 Cryptocurrencies like Bitcoin are appealing because they offer many advantages as a payment method, including flexibility and security.